madhavlab/wav2tok/README.md

-dataset = 'audio'

-is_dict = True

-is_triplet = False

-single = False

-same_length = False

-clip = False
+    python3 train.py --dataset audios --is_dict True  --is_pairwise True --apply_augmentation True

-apply_augmentation = True, if you want to sample another sequence of same class
-                           and apply augmentation to it
+    apply_augmentation = True, if you want to sample another sequence of same class and apply augmentation to it

                      False , if you want to only sample another sequence of same class